SeldonIO/seldon-core/doc/source/servers/batch.md

 Seldon Core provides a command line component that allows for highly parallelizable batch processing with the horizontally scalable seldon core kubernetes model deployments.

+For stream processing with Seldon Core please see [Stream Processing with KNative Eventing](../streaming/knative_eventing.md).

 ![](../images/batch-processor.jpg)

 ## Horizontally Scalable Workers and Replicas